 As I’ve mentioned the car seat, let’s just talk about the law too.

-When picking up your car, you will need to present a valid driving license, your passport and you also need to be over the age of 23 to hire a car in Lanzarote.
+When picking up your rental car, you will need to present a valid driving license, your passport, and you also need to be over the age of 23 to hire a car in Lanzarote.
 Some companies may take a swipe of a credit card or cash as a deposit that will be returned when you take the car back.

 Even though the majority of cars include fully comprehensive insurance, it’s worth checking the vehicle for any obvious defects before you leave.
 I had a small dent in my car, I tried to show them, but they really didn’t care.
 Still, it made me feel better.

 Also, be sure to ask about a collision damage waiver as each company has different rules.